Marcus1Pierce/Winget_LTSC/README.md

 ## 4. Install the Packages

-Run the following commands in an **elevated PowerShell** window, adjusting file paths as needed.
+**Run the commands below in an elevated PowerShell window.**
+Important: before running any command, make sure PowerShell’s current directory is the folder where you extracted the files (use `cd "C:\path\to\folder"` or `Set-Location`).
+Verify with `pwd`.
+Adjust file names and paths in the commands as needed.

 ```powershell
 Add-AppxPackage -Path .\Microsoft.VCLibs.140.00.UWPDesktop_14.0.33728.0_x64.appx